You are currently in the en section of the site.

 Section 117 Aftercare

-If you have been in hospital under section 3, 37, 45A, 47 or 48 of the Mental Health Act 1983 you are entitled to section 117 after-care.
-Section 117 means that you will get free after-care when you leave hospital.
+If you have been in hospital under section 3, 37, 45A, 47 or 48 of the Mental Health Act 1983, you are entitled to section 117 aftercare.
+Section 117 means that you will get free aftercare when you leave the hospital.

 You will not automatically be given free prescriptions.
-You will need to speak to your Care Co-ordinator.
+You will need to speak to the person overseeing your care package.
 They should be able to help you claim free prescriptions for any medication that is part of your section 117 aftercare.

 NHS Low Income Scheme